olofk/fusesoc/readme.md

 Introduction
 ------------
-FuseSoC is a package manager and a set of build tools for HDL code.
+FuseSoC is a package manager and a set of build tools for HDL (Hardware Description Language) code.

-Its main purpose is to increase reuse of IP cores and be an aid for creating, building and simulating SoC solutions.
+Its main purpose is to increase reuse of IP (Intellectual Property) cores and be an aid for creating, building and simulating SoC solutions.

-The package manager part can be seen as an apt, portage, yum, dnf, pacman for FPGA/ASIC IP cores.
+The package manager part can be seen as an apt, portage, yum, dnf, pacman for FPGA (Field-Programmable Gate Array)/ASIC (Application-Specific Integrated Circuit) IP cores.
 A simple ini file describes mainly which files the IP core contains, which other IP cores it depends on and where FuseSoC shall fetch the code.